-Racial disparities in the criminal justice system extend far beyond encounters with police.
-A Black man in the US faces a 1 in 4 chance of going to prison.
-Black men make up 34% of the prison population and 41% of those on death row.
+The racial disparities in the criminal justice system extend far beyond encounters with police.
+A Black man in the US faces a 1 in 4 chance of going to prison, and Black men make up 34% of the prison population.
+41% of those on death row in the US are Black.